-How to Invest in The Edinburgh Investment Trust plc (The Company)
+How to Invest in The Edinburgh

-The Company's shares are quoted on the London Stock Exchange.
+Investment Trust plc (The Company) The Company's shares are quoted on the London Stock Exchange.
 There are a variety of ways by which investors can buy the shares.
-In addition to the Manager's in-house schemes listed below, shares may be purchased through discretionary wealth managers, banks, independent financial advisers and via a large number of execution-only trading platforms.
-The Manager's website contains a list of some of the larger dealing platforms as well as a link to unbiased.co.uk, for those seeking financial advice, and to the AIC's website for detailed information on investment trusts.
+Shares may be purchased through discretionary wealth managers, banks, independent financial advisers and via a large number of execution-only trading platforms.
+The Manager's website contains a list of some of the larger dealing platforms as well as a link to unbiased.co.uk, for those seeking financial advice, and to the AIC's website for detailed information on investment companies.